Blog

 What happens if you don’t report on your financials correctly?

-At best, you’ve created a ton of additional work for your finance and accounting teams.
-At worst, you lose the confidence of your board and investors, miss out on a funding round, or risk failing to meet GAAP compliance.
-Without the tools to ensure financial accuracy, you could easily find yourself in this situation—especially if you’re still using spreadsheets to pull journal entries manually.
+At best, your finance and accounting teams are buried in unnecessary work.
+At worst, you risk losing the confidence of your board and investors, missing out on a funding round, or failing to meet GAAP compliance.
+For many teams, the challenge lies in pulling journal entries manually—an error-prone, time-consuming process that spreadsheets simply can’t handle efficiently.

 This is what it could look like: